 Who are the Rohingya?

 The Rohingya are an ethnic Muslim minority who practice a Sufi-inflected variation of Sunni Islam.
+There are an estimated 3.5 million Rohingya dispersed worldwide.
 Before August 2017, the majority of the estimated one million Rohingya in Myanmar resided in Rakhine State, where they accounted for nearly a third of the population.
 They differ from Myanmar’s dominant Buddhist groups ethnically, linguistically, and religiously.

 What is the legal status of the Rohingya?

-The government refuses to grant the Rohingya citizenship, and as a result the vast majority of the group’s members have no legal documentation, effectively making them stateless.
-Myanmar’s 1948 citizenship law was already exclusionary, and the military junta, which seized power in 1962, introduced a law twenty years later stripping the Rohingya of access to full citizenship.
-Until recently, the Rohingya had been able to register as temporary residents with identification cards, known as white cards, that the junta began issuing to many Muslims, both Rohingya and non-Rohingya, in the 1990s.
-The white cards conferred [PDF] limited rights but were not recognized as proof of citizenship.
-Still, Lewa says that they did provide some recognition of temporary stay for the Rohingya in Myanmar.
+The government refuses to grant the Rohingya citizenship, and as a result most of the group’s members have no legal documentation, effectively making them stateless.
+Myanmar’s 1948 citizenship law was already exclusionary, and the military junta, which seized power in 1962, introduced another law twenty years later that stripped the Rohingya of access to full citizenship.
+Until recently, the Rohingya had been able to register as temporary residents with identification cards, known as white cards, which the junta began issuing to many Muslims, both Rohingya and non-Rohingya, in the 1990s.
+The white cards conferred limited rights but were not recognized as proof of citizenship.

-Similarly, under pressure from Buddhist nationalists protesting the Rohingya’s right to vote in a 2015 constitutional referendum, then-President Thein Sein canceled the temporary identity cards in February 2015, effectively revoking their newly gained right to vote.
+Similarly, under pressure from Buddhist nationalists protesting the Rohingya’s right to vote in a 2015 constitutional referendum, President Thein Sein canceled the temporary identity cards in February 2015, effectively revoking their newly gained right to vote.
 (White card holders were allowed to vote in Myanmar’s 2008 constitutional referendum and 2010 general elections.)
-In the 2015 elections, which were widely touted by international monitors as free and fair, no parliamentary candidate was of the Muslim faith.
-“Country-wide anti-Muslim sentiment [PDF] makes it politically difficult for the government to take steps seen as supportive of Muslim rights,” writes the International Crisis Group.
+In the 2015 elections, which were widely hailed by international monitors as free and fair, no parliamentary candidate was of the Muslim faith.

 Why are the Rohingya fleeing Myanmar?